AnaviTechnology/anavi-docs/anavi-infrared-phat/anavi-infrared-phat.md

 ## Introduction

 ANAVI Infrared pHAT is an open source hardware Raspberry Pi add-on board with IR receiver, transmitter, UART and 3 I2C slots for sensors.
 ANAVI Infrared pHAT was started as a hobby project by Leon Anavi in January 2017.
-The project allows you to convert your Raspberry Pi into powerful remote control using the open source software LIRC.
+The project allows you to convert your Raspberry Pi into a smart remote control using the open source software LIRC.

 ANAVI Infrared pHAT is designed with the free and open source electronics design automation suite [KiCAD](http://kicad-pcb.org/).
 No soldering is required.
 You can assemble ANAVI Infrared pHAT to your Raspberry Pi with your bare hands.

 Anavi is fully compatible with the Raspbian GNU/Linux distribution and open source sample applications are provided.
-ANAVI Infrared pHAT also supports its own ANAVI IoT GNU/Linux distribution which is based on the Yocto Project and Openembedded and features open source daemon for communicating with other Internet of Things (IoT) through the lightweight machine-to-machine connectivity protocol MQTT.

 ## Features